gpantalone/MLTeam28/README.md

 The features that score above 0.1 with this method are Budget, Director, Runtime, Star, and Writer.
 Company and Year were both very close to the cutoff so we will also experiment with those features.
 The features that didn't make the cut are Country, Genre, and Rating.

 # 5. Net Revenue Prediction with Linear Regression
+The first model we selected to make our predictions was linear regression.
+We used scikit learn's linear regression tool to achieve this.
+We decided to use linear regression as we felt that it fit our use case well.
+As we used scikit learn's tool, the linear regression model we had used Ordinary Least Squares to make estimations.
+The result we found are displayed below:

+The Root Mean Square Error that we found was 0.04, indicating that our model had little error in its estimation.
+To ensure our model was not overfitting or underfitting, we compared the RMSE value that we received from the training set and the test set.
+Both RMSE values had very little discrepancy between each other indicating that the linear regression model did not overfit or underfit substantially.
+We also calculated the variance of the results based on our results and found that the variance was also low.
+This again indicates that our predicted gross was quite similar to the actual gross.

 ## Movie Profit Analysis